blocks-to-text/top/README.md

 ## [Isolating the Notional Machine](https://github.com/blocks-to-text/isolating-the-notional-machine)

-this trasition doesn't mean a jump straight to compilers, memory systems, and language design.

-Often what looks like difficulty with problem solving or computational reasoning is really misconceptions on how the computer executes code.
+Guiding student's attention to the computer itself doesn't require a deep dive into compiler design or hardware.
+It's enough to teach a series of visualizations, diagrams, and vocabulary that are accurate but manageable for students.

+This combination of skills makes up a student's [notional machine](https://computinged.wordpress.com/2012/05/24/defining-what-does-it-mean-to-understand-computing/): their understanding of how the computer interprets and executes a program.
+Explicitly teaching a notional machine for your programming language will give students a common vocabulary for talking about what they are learning, and will help them avoid understanding their programs by analogy.

+This skill goes beyond just writing working code, it will also help your students to develop their algorithmic skills by making it easier for them to distinguish between flaws in logic and flaws in implementation.
+Often what looks like difficulty with problem solving is actually a poor understanding of the programming language.

 [TOP](#blocks-to-text)